isomerpages/moh-upec/_our-work/Community Responsiveness/Community Outreach.md

 Singapore.</p>
 <p><u>National Roadshows</u>
 <br>National roadshows aim to raise awareness, enhance community resilience,
 and prepare the public for emergency situations.
-In partnership with the Ministry of Home Affairs' SGSecure, SAFRA's Total Defence engagement, and the People's Association's Community Resilience Day, the DARE programme contributes by engaging the public through abridged CPR+AED hands-on sessions at the roadshows, further strengthening community preparedness and resilience.</p>
+In partnership with agencies like the Ministry of Home Affairs' SGSecure, SAFRA's Total Defence engagement, and the People's Association's Community Resilience Day, the DARE programme contributes by engaging the public through abridged CPR+AED hands-on sessions at the roadshows, further strengthening community preparedness and resilience.</p>
 <div class="isomer-image-wrapper">